 Sam: What are the main tax advantages of setting up a trust fund?

 Evan: The main tax advantage is for estate taxes not income taxes.
 Especially when you consider that Trusts are taxed at a compressed tax schedule for income tax purposes.

-Sam: Is the trust fund only necessary for those who are worth more than $5.34 million since $5.34 million is exempt from the death tax as of now?
+Sam: Is the trust fund only necessary for those who are worth more than the estate tax exemption limit since having less wealth is exempt from death tax?

 Sam: What if you have a child with special needs and isn’t very good with money?

 Evan: Then you’d have to look into a 3rd party special needs trust REGARDLESS of how much money the family has.

 Sam: Can you basically set up a trust so that only a certain amount can be withdrawn a year by the trustee? e.g. $3 million trust, max $30,000 a year for the next 30 years?